Heroin: Overdose

 Heroin overdose is usually treated with the opioid antagonist naloxone.
 This reverses the effects of heroin and causes an immediate return of consciousness but may result in withdrawal symptoms.
 The half-life of naloxone is shorter than some opioids, such that it may need to be given multiple times until the opioid has been metabolized by the body.

 Between 2012 and 2015, heroin was the leading cause of drug-related deaths in the United States.
 Since then, fentanyl has been a more common cause of drug-related deaths.

 Depending on drug interactions and numerous other factors, death from overdose can take anywhere from several minutes to several hours.
 Death usually occurs due to lack of oxygen resulting from the lack of breathing caused by the opioid.
 Heroin overdoses can occur because of an unexpected increase in the dose or purity or because of diminished opioid tolerance.
 However, many fatalities reported as overdoses are probably caused by interactions with other depressant drugs such as alcohol or benzodiazepines.
 Since heroin can cause nausea and vomiting, a significant number of deaths attributed to heroin overdose are caused by aspiration of vomit by an unconscious person.
 Some sources quote the median lethal dose (for an average 75 kg opiate-naive individual) as being between 75 and 600 mg.
 Illicit heroin is of widely varying and unpredictable purity.
 This means that the user may prepare what they consider to be a moderate dose while actually taking far more than intended.
 Also, tolerance typically decreases after a period of abstinence.
 If this occurs and the user takes a dose comparable to their previous use, the user may experience drug effects that are much greater than expected, potentially resulting in an overdose.
 It has been speculated that an unknown portion of heroin-related deaths are the result of an overdose or allergic reaction to quinine, which may sometimes be used as a cutting agent.

+Rehabs

+While there are many rehabilitation centres for wealthy people struggling with addiction in South Africa there are very few facilities for the poor.
+Some have argued that people struggling with heroin addiction are treated as the 'undeserving poor' and subject to policing rather than medical interventions.
+In the populous province of KwaZulu-Natal there are only two government rehab centres accessible by poor people.